Categories

 Case Study: How A Bearish S&P 500 Trade Turned Into A Multibagger

-Before the 2022 equity market decline, investors foresaw weakness in response to the coming monetary tightening.
+Investors foresaw weakness before the 2022 equity market decline in response to the coming monetary tightening.
 They repositioned and hedged their equity downside with allocations to commodities and options, colloquially referred to as volatility.

-The commodity exposure worked well, while the volatility exposure did not work well.
-Consequently, the 2022 equity market decline was unlike many before; the monetization and counterparty hedging of existing customer options hedges and the sale of short-dated options, particularly in some of the single names where implied volatility or IVOL was rich, lent to lackluster volatility performance.
+The commodity exposure worked well, while the volatility exposure did not.
+Consequently, the 2022 equity market decline was unlike many before.
+The monetization and counterparty hedging of existing customer options hedges and the sale of short-dated options, particularly in some single names where implied volatility or IVOL was rich, lent to lackluster volatility performance.
 Some may have observed tameness among IVOL measures such as the Cboe Volatility Index or VIX.

 “One-year variance swaps or implied volatility on an at-the-money S&P 500 put option would trade somewhere in the neighborhood of 25 to 30%,” said Michael Green of Simplify Asset Management.
 “That implies a level of daily price movement that is difficult to achieve.”